-We recently presented a program on Top Legal Risks for Nonprofits for CBIZ’s annual conference.
+We recently presented a program on Top Nonprofit Legal Risks.
 In preparing for the presentation, we thought hard about the issues that we see over and over in our law practice.
 What follows is, at least from our perspective, the most common nonprofit legal risks and some tips on how to avoid them:

-1. Contracting Mistakes.
 Too often, we see nonprofits signing contracts that are presented to them by vendors without appropriate legal review.
-Many vendors use form contracts that are extremely one sided in the vendor’s favor on the theory that many clients will sign whatever is given to them without scrutinizing the terms.
+Many vendors use form contracts that are extremely one-sided in the vendor’s favor on the theory that many clients will sign whatever is given to them without scrutinizing the terms.
 Nonprofits are also prone to relying on informal nonbinding MOUs without ever formalizing the terms into a complete contract.

-While it may not be practical to have every agreement reviewed by an attorney, those with serious consequences such has high dollar amounts or lengthy terms need to be reviewed.
+While it may not be practical to have every agreement reviewed by an attorney, those with serious consequences such as high dollar amounts or lengthy terms need to be reviewed.